guide

 Pascal VOC XML

-Popular XML-formatted task data used for object detection and image segmentation tasks.
-Supports bounding box image labeling projects that use the RectangleLabels
+A popular XML-formatted task data is used for object detection and image segmentation tasks.
+Supports bounding box image labeling projects that use the RectangleLabels tag.

 spaCy

-Label Studio doesn’t support exporting directly to spaCy binary format, but you can convert annotations exported from Label Studio to a format compatible with spaCy.
+Label Studio does not support exporting directly to spaCy binary format, but you can convert annotations exported from Label Studio to a format compatible with spaCy.
 You must have the spacy python package installed to perform this conversion.

 To transform Label Studio annotations into spaCy binary format, do the following:

-- Open the downloaded file and update the first line of the exported file to add a O on the first line:
+2. Open the downloaded file and update the first line of the exported file to add O on the first line:

 -DOCSTART- -X- O O

-See the spaCy documentation on Converting existing corpora and annotations for more details on running spacy convert.
+For more information, see the spaCy documentation on Converting existing corpora and annotations on running spacy convert.

 Label Studio JSON format of annotated tasks

 When you annotate data, Label Studio stores the output in JSON format.
-The raw JSON structure of each completed task follows this example:
+The raw JSON structure of each completed task uses the following example:

 {